Schwindel homers, Cubs shut down Twins hitters in 3-0 win

 Justin Steele (3-2) won for the first time since joining the Cubs’ rotation on Aug.
 10. The rookie left-hander gave up one hit, walked three and struck out three over five innings, lowering his ERA to 3.48.

+“Of all the starts I’ve had in the big leagues, tonight was the best night as far as commanding both my two-seam and my four-seam (fastball),” Steele said.
+“Having both of them just makes everything else better.”

-Adbert Alzolay worked the final four innings to earn his first career save.
+Adbert Alzolay, just back from the injured list, worked the final four innings to earn his first career save.
 He allowed one hit and struck out five.

+“He was in control the whole time.
+Really under no stress,” Cubs manager David Ross said.
+“No walks, attacked hitters, pounded the strike zone. … They put the ball on the ground or punched out.”

 Schwindel’s drive in the third was all the Cubs mustered against U.S. Olympic pitcher Joe Ryan (0-1), making his major league debut for the Twins.